rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ### 3.2 || Privileged Shell

-Before performing `Step 5` from the previous section, we need to create a listener at out attacking machine.
-Below is the command to listening for getting a reverse shell:
+Before performing `Step 5` from the previous section, we need to create a listener at our attacking machine.
+Below is the command used to use for getting a reverse shell:

 ```yml
 $ nc -lvnp 443